 A question so simple it just slips off the tongue, but it’s not one that can always easily be answered.
-Regardless if your app is built by the “the big boys” or by more personal agencies like PhD Labs; developing a mobile app is going to cost you a shiny new penny.
+Regardless if your app is built by the “the big boys” or by more personal agencies like us :).
+Developing a mobile app is going to cost you a shiny new penny.
 We have gone ahead and laid out some important factors to consider before you begin planning your own app budget.

 First to consider is the scope of the app and how much work it will take to make it a reality.
 Will it be for Android and iOS platforms?
 Will there be a mobile web version as well as native?
 How many individual screen layouts are necessary to fulfill the app’s core functions?
 Will external APIs be integrated?
 These are just a few of the essential questions and concepts to consider when budgeting time and cost for an app.
 If any of them leave you scratching your head, then you may want to consult an expert (or better yet, a team of them) to help you navigate the tricky waters of app development.